groonga/groonga/doc/source/reference/commands/select.rst

 """"""""""""""""""

 It's for query expansion.
 Query expansion substitutes specific words to another words in query.
-Nomally, it's used for synonym search.
+Normally, it's used for synonym search.

 It specifies a column that is used to substitute ``query`` parameter value.
 The format of this parameter value is